-Panatone or can be spelled Panettone recipe is sweet bread made for holidays in Italy; especially Christmas and New Years but sometimes at Easter celebrations as well.
+Learn how to make Panatone (or can be spelled Panettone recipe) which is sweet bread made for holidays in Italy.
+It is especially popular for Christmas and New Years but sometimes at Easter celebrations as well.

 This specialty bread, part of traditional Italian foods, may be found in a variety of shapes; from a dome, octagon to cupola or what I call an inflated tower.
-The name panettone recipe comes from the Italian word “panetto” which means a small loaf of bread; the “one” added to it means a large bread.
+When I learned how to make panettone, I found that the name comes from the Italian word “panetto” which means a small loaf of bread.
+The “one” added to it means a large bread.
 I suppose this means it could be either a small loaf or a large loaf; or it could mean that it starts out with a small base but after rising it grows to a large loaf of bread.
 The typical panettone bread that I see here in the United States is small; I would guess about 1 pound in size and enclosed in about and 8 inch square box.

-Although you can find panatone or panettone recipe in other countries like France, Switzerland and some Latin American ones, the origination is traced back to the city of Milan where it is the symbol of the city.
+As you learn how to make panatone or panettone recipe, you will probably find it also in other countries like France, Switzerland and some Latin American ones.
+Although they make this in those countries, the origination is traced back to the city of Milan where it is the symbol of the city.
 Efforts are underway to give this bread “protected destination of origin”; this means others cannot market under the same name.
 This is often done for wines like Champagne and cheeses where the originators want to solely claim the product.
 The traditional sweet bread contains candied fruit, citron, and flavorings; the original proofing process takes days giving the cake its fluffy characteristics.
 Many other recipes are take offs from the original such as plain ones and chocolate chip recipe.
 One big factor in the modern versions is that they do not take near as long to make; some are very simple.

-History of Italian food tell us the origination of this bread takes us back to Ancient Rome; probably starting with the Romans sweetening their leavened bread with honey.
+Origination of this bread takes us back to Ancient Rome; probably starting with the Romans sweetening their leavened bread with honey.
 Although panatone or the panettone recipe has a long history in Milan, it has become more popular in Central and Southern Italy today.
-As Italians immigrated to the United States and other countries they took their recipes with them making this sweet fruit bread popular all over the world even to serve for a simple Italian breakfast food.
+As Italians immigrated to the United States and other countries they took their recipes with them making this sweet fruit bread popular all over the world even to serve for a simple Italian breakfast.
 Like so many other Italian products, large commercial companies saw a change to pick up these recipes and mass produce them.
 This is one reason we no longer see the ones which take days to make.

 In a large bowl sprinkle yeast over the warm water; let set for 5 minutes.
 Pour Marsala over raisins and set aside.
 Reserve 1 egg white for glaze; beat remaining eggs.
 Add eggs, butter, sugar, salt, vanilla and 2 cups of flour to the yeast mixture.
 Mix to blend.
 With a heavy duty mixer or heavy wooden spoon beat until smooth and elastic.